DUNE-DAQ/dont-readme/docs/packages/logging/README.md

 One link to TRACE information can be found [here](https://cdcvs.fnal.gov/redmine/projects/trace/wiki).

 ERS provides:

-- Assertion Macros
+* Assertion Macros

-- Macros for declaring Custom Issues
+* Macros for declaring Custom Issues

-- 6 logging streams and corresponding methods to work with (i.e. send to) them.
+* 6 logging streams and corresponding methods to work with (i.e. send to) them.

-- a mechanism to configure destination(s) for each of 6 loggings streams
+* a mechanism to configure destination(s) for each of 6 loggings streams

 ERS also provides Logging Macros, but these have been removed in the DUNE DAQ fork.

 TRACE provides:

-- several macros to implement stream-style logging to different logging levels.
+* several macros to implement stream-style logging to different logging levels.

-- slow and fast-path logging
+* slow and fast-path logging (where "fast" corresponds to a memory-mapped file and "slow" corresponds to the console, a disk file, or another slower destination)

-- a mechanism to configure the slow-path logging, i.e to use ERS as the slow-path logging.
+* a mechanism to configure the slow-path logging, i.e to use ERS as the slow-path logging.

+<details><summary>All messages that are sent to one of the ERS streams will also be sent to the TRACE fast path.</summary>
-<details><summary>One of the ERS *destinations* for first 4 of the 6 loggings
+This is achieved by specifying one of the ERS *destinations* for first 4 of the 6 loggings

-*streams* will be a "TRACE fast path destination."</summary>
+*streams* to be the "TRACE fast path destination."
 The Logging package setup function will ensure that the environment variables DUNEDAQ_ERS_{FATAL,ERROR,WARNING,INFO} (used to configure the stream destinations) will contain the "TRACE fast path destination."
 It is expected/required that all applications will call the Logging package setup function.</details>

 Only two of the TRACE logging macros (TLOG() and TLOG_DEBUG()) will be used and TRACE will be configured to use ERS for the slow-path logging.